Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Fealty :

 \ ˈfē(-ə)l-tē \ noun; the fidelity of a vassal or feudal tenant to his lord.
-Also, intense fidelity.
+And also, intense fidelity.

-"Chad Jr.'s fealty to the hot dog carousel at the Stop-n-Go was more than his manager required."
+"Chad Jr.'s fealty to the hot dog carousel at the Stop-n-Go was more than his manager required and sometimes embarrassing."

 8-18 Word of the Day.